First over-the-counter birth control pill gets FDA approval

 Advocates were particularly interested in Opill because it raised fewer safety concerns.
 The pill was first approved in the U.S. five decades ago but hasn’t been marketed here since 2005.

-“It’s been around a long time and we have a large amount of data supporting that this pill is safe and effective for over-the-counter use,” said Blanchard, of Ibsis Reproductive Health.
+“It’s been around a long time, and we have a large amount of data supporting that this pill is safe and effective for over-the-counter use,” Blanchard said.

 Opill has only progestin, which prevents pregnancy by blocking sperm from reaching the cervix.
 It must be taken around the same time daily to be most effective.

+And women who have unusual vaginal bleeding are instructed to talk to a doctor first, because it could indicate a medical problem.

-Common side effects of the pill include bleeding, headaches, dizziness, nausea and cramps, according to the FDA.
-The label also cautions that certain drugs can interfere with Opill's effectiveness, including medications for seizures, HIV and hypertension.
+Common side effects include bleeding, headaches, dizziness, nausea and cramps, according to the FDA.
+The label also cautions that certain drugs can interfere with Opill’s effectiveness, including medications for seizures, HIV and hypertension.

 Perrigo executives said the company will spend the rest of the year manufacturing the pill and its packaging so it can be available in stores early next year.